Mohaka River: History

 Ngati Pahauwera’s traditional tribal territory is from the Te Hoe river junction to its mouth.
 The river, including its waters, bed and fisheries, is a taonga of Ngati Pahauwera.
 In particular they place great emphasis on the role the river plays in their tribal identity.

 The Mohaka was an important river for fishing and transport long before the settlers arrived.
 Archeological surveys have found extensive evidence of villages and temporary camps along the lower and upper Mohaka.
-The Maori collected Hangi stones, taupunga, opunga, poutama, kowhaturi from the riverbed.
+The Maori collected hāngī stones, taupunga, opunga, poutama, kowhaturi from the riverbed.